 - 9pm – Last dinner orders received

-- 10pm – Close of business day, calculation of income, cleanup, etc
+- 10pm – Close of business day, calculation of income, clean up, etc

 There are types of food that are considered can’t miss and often attract the attention of customers.
 But menu items can only materialize and make more sense if:

-- they are easily sourced and profitable, even if they are quite expensive to buy from suppliers
+- They are easily sourced and profitable, even if they are quite expensive to buy from suppliers

-- the typical customers are likely to pick them based on taste or financial power.
+- The typical customers are likely to pick them based on taste or financial power.
 How much will students, office workers, or tricycle drivers be willing to spend for lunch?

-- they align with the timing of your operation.
+- They align with the timing of your operation.
 A menu of goto, tapsilog, lugaw or tokwa is good to start the day while preparing the main menu for lunch.

-Depending on your market research, you might decide that your carinderia will only serve lunch as it’s the peak time of activity in the area.
+Depending on your market research, you might decide that your carinderia will only serve lunch as it’s the peak activity time in the area.
 Maybe folks (students, factory workers, laborers) will likely return home and eat dinner prepared by their families.
 In that case, you can narrow down options, even though there’s a lot in common between lunch and dinner options for a typical Filipino appetite.

 Fixed menu or flexible menu?
 It’s certainly your call as you discern the pattern of your past customers.
 But it would be great to have a bit of variety (think of specials for the day menu) available to those who wish to explore new options.
 Or have a certain specialty like lechon or ginisang munggo available on a specific day.
 This can be a deliberate choice of day or due to the required time to prepare or sourcing of raw materials.